Supervisor/supervisor/README.txt

   process/thread which is created by supervisord.
 Instead, a "special" thread/process is created by these kinds of programs which is responsible for handling signals.
-This is problematic, because supervisord can only kill a pid which it creates itself.
-  Fortunately, these programs typically write a pidfile which is meant to be read in order to kill the proces.
-To service a workaround for this case, a special "pidproxy" program can handle startup of these kinds of processes.
+This is problematic, because supervisord can only kill a pid which it creates itself, not any child thread or process of the program it creates.
+Fortunately, these programs typically write a pidfile which is meant to be read in order to kill the process.
+As a workaround for this case, a special "pidproxy" program can handle startup of these kinds of processes.
 The pidproxy program is a small shim that starts a process, and upon the receipt of a signal, sends the signal to the pid provided in a pidfile.
 A sample supervisord configuration program entry for a pidproxy-enabled program is provided here:

    [program:mysql]
    command=/path/to/pidproxy /path/to/pidfile /path/to/mysqld_safe